henrythemes/jekyll-bootstrap-theme/RNAseqLabs/isoform-denovo.md

 Good things to know about the data used in this lab :

 *	You are using fastq files.
 *	You are using paired end data.
 *	The RNA seq data that we use in this exercise is not strand specific.
-    * You are using two cores with a maximum of 16 GB of RAM

 In general to fully use the potential